|Rating:||8.5 / 10|

 One other negative which may or may not be an issue for you is that because the battery is contained at the back of the head, it is not really useable if you are lying on your back reading.
 I must admit that if I’m reading at night in a tent I don’t find it comfortable to lay flat anyway, preferring to read on my side.

-In Australia this headlamp comes in three colours which are red, teal and grey (yellow is also available overseas) and sells for just on $95 AUD which is a reasonable price for a headlamp that throws out this much power.
+In Australia this headlamp comes in two colours which are teal and grey (yellow and red are also available overseas) and sells for just on AUD$109.99 RRP which is a reasonable price for a headlamp that throws out this much power.

 Overall the Biolite 330 Rechargeable Headlamp really did surprise me as I didn’t expect such a physically small lighting unit to throw out such impressive light.
 For the average hiker this lesser known brand of headlamp is well worth considering if you are in the market for a new night light.

 This is a unique headlamp that all hikers will love if you don’t do serious long distance night hiking and need to way-find for extended periods

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!